 (ii) That a conduct of us amounts to the interference with your privacy (as defined in in the Privacy Act);

-(iii) That we have breached a provision of the Privacy Act, the Credit Reporting Code or an Australian privacy principle or the credit reporting code;
+(iii) That we have breached a provision of the Privacy Act, the Credit Reporting Code or an Australian Privacy Principle;

-(iv) About our refusal to give access to your Personal Information or our delay in responding to your request for access to such information; and
+(iv) About our refusal to give access to your Personal Information or our delay in responding to your request for access to such information; or

 16.2 Our Contact Details

 You may write to or email us as follow: